realartists/site-policy/Policies/guide-to-submitting-a-dmca-counter-notice.md

 These are just a few examples of the complexities of copyright law.
 Since there are many nuances to the law and some unsettled questions in these types of cases, it is especially important to get professional advice if the infringement allegations do not seem straightforward.

 ***A Counter Notice Is A Legal Statement.***
 We require you to fill out all fields of a counter notice completely, because a counter notice is a legal statement — not just to us, but to the complaining party.
-As we mentioned above, if the complaining party wishes to keep the content disabled after receiving a counter notice, they will need to initiate a legal action seeking a court order to restrain you from engaging in infringing activity relating to the content on GitHub.
+As we mentioned above, if the complaining party wishes to keep the content disabled after receiving a counter notice, they will need to initiate a legal action seeking a court order to restrain you from engaging in infringing activity relating to the content on Ship.
 In other words, you might get sued (and you consent to that in the counter notice).

 ***Your Counter Notice Will Be Published.***
-As noted in our [DMCA Takedown Policy](/articles/dmca-takedown-policy#d-transparency), **after redacting personal information,** we publish all complete and actionable counter notices at <https://github.com/github/dmca>.
+As noted in our [DMCA Takedown Policy](dmca-takedown-policy.html#d-transparency), **after redacting personal information,** we publish all complete and actionable counter notices at <https://github.com/realartists/dmca>.
 Please also note that, although we will only publicly publish redacted notices, we may provide a complete unredacted copy of any notices we receive directly to any party whose rights would be affected by it.
 If you are concerned about your privacy, you may have a lawyer or other legal representative file the counter notice on your behalf.

-***GitHub Isn't The Judge.***
+***Real Artists Isn't The Judge.***
-GitHub exercises little discretion in this process other than determining whether the notices meet the minimum requirements of the DMCA.
+Real Artists exercises little discretion in this process other than determining whether the notices meet the minimum requirements of the DMCA.
 It is up to the parties (and their lawyers) to evaluate the merit of their claims, bearing in mind that notices must be made under penalty of perjury.

 ***Additional Resources.***
 If you need additional help, there are many self-help resources online.
 Lumen has an informative set of guides on [copyright](https://www.lumendatabase.org/topics/5) and [DMCA safe harbor](https://www.lumendatabase.org/topics/14).
 If you are involved with an open-source project in need of legal advice, you can contact the [Software Freedom Law Center](https://www.softwarefreedom.org/about/contact/).
 And if you think you have a particularly challenging case, non-profit organizations such as the [Electronic Frontier Foundation](https://www.eff.org/pages/legal-assistance) may also be willing to help directly or refer you to a lawyer.

 ### Your Counter Notice Must...

-1. **Include the following statement: "I have read and understand GitHub's Guide to Filing a DMCA Counter Notice."**
+1. **Include the following statement: "I have read and understand Real Artists' Guide to Filing a DMCA Counter Notice."**
 We won't refuse to process an otherwise complete counter notice if you don't include this statement; however, we will know that you haven't read these guidelines and may ask you to go back and do so.

 2. ***Identify the content that was disabled and the location where it appeared.***